 “Generations pass and still we toil/scratch at scars, lose track of the path home” Kari Gunter-Seymour writes in her poignant new collection A Place So Deep Inside America It Can’t Be Seen .These searing poems, however, have no trouble tracing the path to the ground of the poet’s making—her childhood home—and to her mother and father, unforgettable, as flesh, ghost and memory.
 These poems feel necessary and real and stark as the Appalachian Mountains themselves.

--Rita Sims Quillen, author of Wayland and The Mad Farmer’s Wife
+-Rita Sims Quillen, Wayland and The Mad Farmer’s Wife

 I know with all my knowing others are going to talk about A Place So Deep Inside America It Can’t Be Seen as a fine example of Appalachian writing, and they would be correct, but what I read in this body of work makes me believe in a raw, uncontainable power, the kind that changes and shapes entire mountain ranges, that can fill black holes, that turns flames back onto what is already burned saying “This far, no farther.”
 This work represents one woman against a world-class destructive force and she will not be silenced.
 Such power is rarely found.